elifesciences/elife-flux-cluster/docs/monitoring-alerting.md

 This document only covers the PrometheusOperator.

-The cluster also dumps metrics and logs to NewRelic and Loggly respectively.
+The cluster also dumps metrics and logs to NewRelic respectively.

 ## Prometheus Metrics